Atry/MIXIN/specification.md

 In MIXIN, the primary data type is the mixin itself, which corresponds to JSON objects.
 Each mixin represents a collection of properties and can inherit from other mixins, enabling complex compositions and configurations.

-- **Mixin**: Corresponds to a JSON object, with each key representing a property name and each value representing a mixin, primitive type, or a reference to another mixin.
+- **Mixin**: Corresponds to a JSON object, with each key representing a property name and each value representing a mixin, primitive type, or an inheritance to another mixin.

   Example: